-In recent times, affordable rental housing has emerged as one of the potent solutions to address this concern This paper delves into the critical issue of affordable rental housing for urban seasonal migrants in India, who eventually produce the urban vernacular settlements.
-It explores the unique dynamics of housing for seasonal migrants and seeks to provide a comprehensive analysis of such settlements.
-The study examines the obstacles and vulnerabilities experienced by these migrants and offers potential policy recommendations and interventions to make them healthy and livable places.
+In recent times, affordable rental housing has emerged as one of the potent solutions to address this concern This paper delves into the critical issue of affordable rental housing for urban seasonal migrants in India.
+It explores the unique dynamics of housing for seasonal migrants and seeks to provide a comprehensive analysis of the issue.
+The study examines the obstacles and vulnerabilities experienced by these migrants and offers potential policy recommendations and interventions.

-This research employs a literature survey and case studies.
-The paper demonstrates how urban planning and architecture can aid the efforts of enabling the people to produce the settlements by themselves and providing adequate and appropriate housing for urban residents in India.
-It contributes to a better understanding of housing as a key component of urban sustainability and social equity.
-The paper provides valuable insights and recommendations to policymakers, urban planners, architects, and stakeholders of housing, order to promote sustainable developments and improve the living conditions of seasonal migrants in Indian urban vernacular settlements.
+research contributes to better understanding a housing as a key component of urban sustainability and social equity.
+The paper demonstrates how the disciplines of urban planning and architecture can aid the efforts of providing adequate and appropriate housing for urban residents in India.
+The research employs a literature survey and case studies The paper provides insights and recommendations valuable to policymakers, planners, architects, and stakeholders in the field of affordable housing, in order to promote sustainable urban development and improve the living conditions of seasonal migrants in Indian cities.